 Urban forest management requires that trees live long enough and reach a large enough size to produce the benefits required by the community (Figure 2-4).
 At the same time, risks like root damage to sidewalks or pipes, premature tree mortality, or tree branches failing and impacting people or property need to be managed within an urban forest management program.
-Approaches to urban forest management differ between forests (e.g., in forested parks) and trees in urban settings (e.g., street and landscaped park trees) (Figure 2-5), and they are treated as different classes of assets for management purposes.
-In urban settings, trees are managed intensively: each tree is planted, inventoried and maintained throughout its life cycle for health and safety.
-Urban trees often also include additional infrastructure components that require maintenance.
+Approaches to urban forest management differ between trees in forests (e.g., forested natural areas) and trees in urban settings (e.g., streetscapes and landscaped park trees) (Figure 2-5), and they are treated as different classes of assets for management purposes.
+In urban settings, trees are managed intensively; each tree is planted, inventoried and maintained throughout its life cycle for health and safety.
+Urban trees can also include additional engineered components that require maintenance, such as tree pits, soils cells or permeable pavements.